CbyM/Codeforces-problem-sets/README.md

-Python solutions to codeforces problemsets
+Python solutions to codeforces problems.